-The Company's fiscal 2014 program consisted of a combination of stock options, performance shares and restricted stock.
-The allocation between the long-term incentive vehicles is determined by the Compensation Committee based on market information provided by its compensation consultant and input from senior management as to the key business drivers that allow us to maintain a results-oriented culture.
+The Company's fiscal 2015 program consisted of a combination of stock options, performance shares and restricted stock.
+The allocation between the long-term incentive vehicles is determined by the Compensation Committee based on market information provided by its compensation consultant, as well as input from senior management regarding the key business drivers that allow for the continuation of a results-oriented culture.
 The Omnibus Plan does not provide for any specific subjective individual performance component in determining the ultimate value of the award.
-The following chart illustrates the fiscal 2014 allocation of Long Term Incentives by vehicle type, with a description of each vehicle type and related performance goals.
+The following chart illustrates the fiscal 2015 allocation of long-term incentives by vehicle type, with a description of each and related performance goals.